 To scale out your Citus cluster, first add a new worker node to it.
-On Azure Cosmos DB for PostgreSQL (formerly known as Hyperscale (Citus) in Azure Database for PostgreSQL), you can use the Azure Portal to add the required number of nodes.
+On Azure Database for PostgreSQL - Hyperscale (Citus), you can use the Azure Portal to add the required number of nodes.
 Alternatively, if you run your own Citus installation, you can add nodes manually with the citus_add_node UDF.